zahra26960/SQLZahraZamani/README.md

 Lists products that have never been ordered, which might indicate issues with visibility, pricing, or demand

     *Query Orders for a  User1
-Retrieve All Orders for a Specific User here user_id=1 This query fetches all orders placed by a specific user, identified by their user_id.
+Retrieve All Orders for a Specific User "here user_id=1" This query fetches all orders placed by a specific user, identified by their user_id.
  It includes order details such as order date, status, and total amount.